msa-em/nanocartography/06_conclusion.md

 instruments without each microscopist having to re-map the sample.
 Preplanning of data analysis in between sessions could also assist in targeting desired information.

+Therefore, development of a more rigorous, methodical approach to electron microcscopy is required that will usher its continued growth as a science and not simply a tool.